vxdguy/Math-Logic/02-Algebra Basics.md

 Example:  3+(-2)=(-2)+3

 Negative numbers can now be added in any order.
 Reinforcement of the negative number addition rule.
-"3+(-2)" is the same as "3-2" but we're using extra symbols to turn everything into addition where order of addition doesnt matter.
+"3+(-2)" is the same as "3-2" but we're using extra symbols to turn everything into addition, and if everything is addition then the order doesnt matter.

+### An Expression is Just the Addition of Terms

 ### Every Term Has a Coefficient